kristianmandrup/auth-assistant/README.markdown

 The `ability` generator generates a skeleton for the ability.rb model file for use with `cancan`.

 `$ rails g auth_assistant:ability`

-The `config` generator generates a configuration initializer file for setting up `auth_assistant` to use a particular role strategy.
-A migration can also be generated to add the appropriate field to the User model (or to add and connect a Role model).

 == Note on Patches/Pull Requests